kyanha/veilid/dev-setup/dev-network-setup.md

 ### Dev Bootstrap Server

 Follow the steps detailed in [BOOTSTRAP-SETUP.md](../BOOTSTRAP-SETUP.md) using the dev bootstrap example [config](../doc/config/veilid-dev-bootstrap-config.md) for the *Setup the config* section.
-Set your network key on line 28.
+Set a _network_key_password_ in the config file.

 ### Dev Nodes